 The order of the data collected can’t be established using nominal data; thus, if you change the order of data, the significance of the data will not be altered.

-In Latin nomenclature “Nomen” means – Name.
-Nominal data does present a similarity between the various items but details regarding this similarity might not be disclosed.
+In Latin nomenclature, “Nomen” means – Name.
+Nominal data does present a similarity between the various items, but details regarding this similarity might not be disclosed.
 This is merely to make the data collection and analysis process easier for researchers.
-In some cases, nominal data is also called “Categorical Data”.
+In some cases, it is also called “Categorical Data.”

-If binary data represents “two-valued” data, nominal data represents “multi-valued” data and it can’t be quantitative.
-Nominal data is considered to be discrete.
+If binary data represents “two-valued” data, this data represents “multi-valued” data, and it can’t be quantitative.
+It is considered to be discrete.
 For example, a dog can be a Labrador or not.

 Learn about: Nominal Scale

 Let’s discuss the characteristics of nominal data using this question:

 - Q. What is your ethnicity?

 - West Asian

 - Nominal data can never be quantified: It will always be in the form of nomenclature, i.e., a survey sent to Asian countries may include a question such as the one mentioned in this case.